liskin/work.lisk.in/_posts/2020-05-06-linux-media-control.md

     * <https://github.com/Aaahh/browser-mpris2-firefox>
     * <https://github.com/KDE/plasma-browser-integration>

-[Firefox][] 76 works after enabling `media.hardwaremediakeys.enabled` in `about:config`.
+[Firefox][] 76 works after enabling `media.​hardware​media​keys.​enabled` in `about:config`.
 This only enables play/pause/stop, however.
-To be able to skip to next/prev and to get metadata (artist, album, track), [Media Session API][] needs to be enabled separately via `dom.media.mediasession.enabled` (note that I couldn't get this to work in Firefox 75, so this is hot new experimental stuff and may be unstable).
+To be able to skip to next/prev and to get metadata (artist, album, track), [Media Session API][] needs to be enabled separately via `dom.​media.​media​session.​enabled` (note that I couldn't get this to work in Firefox 75, so this is hot new experimental stuff and may be unstable).
 Also, not all websites can be controlled (play/pause): YouTube and bandcamp works, soundcloud and plain HTML5 `<audio>`